awsandy/security-workshop/README.md

 ## Accept the SNS email

-* Look in your email for the AWS Notifications email * Use the "confirm subscription" link within to accept the SNS subscription.
+* Look in your email for the AWS Notifications email
+  * Use the "confirm subscription" link within to accept the SNS subscription.

 **Wait 5 Minutes for the stack to create**

-Check progress by looking in
+Back in the AWS console Check progress by looking in

-CloudFormation -> Stacks ->  GuardDuty-Hands-On
+* CloudFormation -> Stacks ->  GuardDuty-Hands-On

 ---

-## Extra Pre Lab Activities
+### Extra Pre Lab Activities
 ## Setup Amazon Inspector Agent in System Manager

 In the console navigate to:

 * Services -> Systems Manager
   * Click "Managed Instances" - look for "Scenario 3"
   * Click "Actions" select "Run Command"
   * In the search box Search enter "AmazonInsp"
   * Select "AmazonInspector-ManageAWSAgent"
   * Scroll down and Click "Choose Instances Manually"
   * Select the "GuardDuty-Example: Compromised * Instance: Scenario 3" Instance
   * scroll down and unselect "Enable writing to an S3 bucket"
   * Click "RUN"

 Should see the command "In-progress"
 Wait 30 seconds and refresh your browser